#BuroBrides: Chic footwear options (that aren't heels) for the bride

 Your Cinderella moment

+But most importantly, you're going to be doing a whole load of standing, too.
+And dancing.
+The key to a happy bride is happy feet.
 If you are the sort who'd rather go barefoot than totter around in heels, today's guide to alternative bridal footwear might just pique your fancy.
 While heels are deemed a requisite for most brides (whether diamanté studded or dainty lace options), go for something within your comfort zone (quite literally) on your big day.
 From glitter-fied sneakers to beach-worthy flats, these one-of-a-kind steppers can trump any basic bridal heels easily:

 KEEP IT BOOT-IFUL